20 Hours ECE for ECE services

 Fees can be charged for additional hours of enrolment outside of 20 Hours ECE.

 Parents can be asked to pay optional charges for hours claimed as 20 Hours ECE.
 Donations may also be requested.
-See the 'optional charges' and 'donations' sections below.
+Home-based educators may charge a home-based educator top-up payment for the hours of 20 Hours ECE.

 Parents who pay the wages of a home-based educator